Symptom checker

 Mucusy streaks

-Common during respiratory illness (swallowed nasal secretions).
-Also seen with mild gut irritation.
-Persistent mucus without illness — mention to GP.
+Common during colds.
+Persistent without illness — mention to GP.

 Blood streaks